dogmatiq/dogma/docs/adr/0006-stateless-aggregates-and-processes.md

 indicate that they do not keep state.

-As these values are valid implementations of the `AggregateRoot` / `ProcessRoot` interfaces, engine implementations need not handle these impementations specially, though they can opt to do so by treating them as "sentinel" values.
+As these values are valid implementations of the `AggregateRoot` / `ProcessRoot` interfaces, engine implementations need not handle these implementations specially, though they can opt to do so by treating them as "sentinel" values.

 ## Consequences

-By including these implementations we ensure that there is a standard, observable way to indicate statelessness without requiring vastly different codepaths.
+By including these implementations we ensure that there is a standard, observable way to indicate statelessness without requiring vastly different code paths.

 Stateless implementations still need to implement a `New()` method, which is perhaps overly verbose, but this could be mitigated by also providing embeddable